crossplane/crossplane/design/design-doc-composition.md

 API and learn an external system (i.e. Helm, Kustomize, or kubebuilder) in order to determine how their application will be rendered.

-Note that Crossplane also defines a resource of `kind: KubernetesApplication`, which models an opaque bundle of arbitrary Kubernetes resources.
+Note that Crossplane also defines a resource of `KubernetesApplication`, which models an opaque bundle of arbitrary Kubernetes resources.
 This resource was originally intended as a user-facing model for applications, but has in practice seen more use as a lower level mechanism to schedule and deliver applications to remote Kubernetes clusters.
-A `kind: Wordpress` may render a `kind: KubernetesApplication` in order to deploy the component resources of a `kind: Wordpress` to a cluster distinct from that upon which Crossplane runs.
+A `Wordpress` may render a `KubernetesApplication` in order to deploy the component resources of a `Wordpress` to a cluster distinct from that upon which Crossplane runs.

 ### Infrastructure